|

 well as an Overall Fair winner from the Senior division.
 The

-Overall Winner will receive an automatic bid to the Intel International
+Overall Winner and Best of Senior Division will receive an automatic bid to the Intel International

 "Best of Schools" Awards will be presented to the